-He was also friend and artistic cohort with Merce Cunningham and John Cage, avant garde dancer/choreographer and musician/composer, respectively, and with these artists and others, participated in new art forms of the 1950's and 60's, such as the happenings and early performance art pieces.
+He was also friend and artistic cohort with Merce Cunningham, avant garde dancer/choreographer, and John Cage, and with these artists and others, participated in new art forms of the 1950's and 60's, such as the happenings and early performance art pieces.
 But he was primarily a visual artist, who created two-dimensional images at first, and then went on to create what he called 'combines,' or assemblages.
 These were two-dimensional pieces which also contained three-dimensional and collage elements, sort-of two-and-a-half dimensional, comprised of 'found' and painted objects.
-The term 'found' was first used in the early 20th century, when Marcel Duchamp and others first introduced the notion that art (particularly sculpture) could also include 'readymade' objects, like the urinal Duchamp exhibited in the 1917 Society of Independent Artists exhibition in New York.
+The term 'found' was first used in the early 20th century, when Marcel Duchamp and others first introduced the notion that art (particularly sculpture) could also include 'readymade' objects, like the urinal Duchamp entered into the unjuried 1917 Society of Independent Artists exhibition in New York (and which was rejected).
 Like other Dada artists, Duchamp questioned the definition of art itself with such new ideas.
-Rauschenberg, as a young artist in New York, also used found objects because of economic reasons; in one work called Bed, a quilt was partially painted and a pillow was placed at the top; the piece hangs on a wall.
+Rauschenberg, as a young artist in New York, also used found objects because of economic reasons; in one work called Bed (1955), a quilt was partially painted and a pillow was placed at the top; the piece hangs on a wall.
 One of his most famous assemblages, Monogram, consists of a stuffed goat with an automobile tire around its middle, on a wide, flat pedestal which is a painted surface.
-He also created two-dimensional images with such unexplored materials as flattened cardboard boxes - perhaps another material chosen for its inexpensiveness.
+He also created two-dimensional images with such unexplored materials as flattened cardboard boxes - perhaps another material chosen for its lack of cost.